 A June 5, 2010, presentation45 by Pluris[®] to the National Association of Certified Valuators and Analysts (NACVA) included several graphs (shown below) that suggest a strong association between the restricted stock discounts reported in the Pluris[®] database and certain underlying transactional metrics.
 Those metrics are total assets; market value-to-book value ratio; 12-month stock price volatility for the publicly traded stock; block size of the restricted stock as a percentage of shares outstanding; and block size (quarters to sell).
-The strength of the associations is tested in the subsections below after grouping the discounts reported in the Pluris[®].
+The strength of the associations is tested in the subsections below after grouping the discounts reported in the Pluris[®] database into size-based deciles-the same method employed by Pluris[®].